conma293/CRTP/#Commands Ref.md

 The Inter-realm TGT is encrypted with the trust key.

-Essentially if you own DA on any Domain within A Forest, you own every domain within that forest as well as the Forest root itself.
-This is intended by design as the forest is the security boundary.
+Essentially if you own DA on any Domain within a Forest, you own every domain within that forest as well as the Forest root itself.
+This is intended by design as the Forest is the security boundary as defined by MS.

 https://adsecurity.org/?p=1588